Skip to content

 params:

-• 1: A function that sets the instance values of this actor, making this actor instanced.
+• 1: the optional class name of this actor, or a function that sets the instance values of this actor, making this actor instanced.

 deactivate

-Deactivates the most recent indicator of the given participant
+Deactivates the most recent activity indicator at a calculated position.

 params: